Skip links

 Just place a few in a nice box or a cellophane bag tied with a ribbon.
 During the holidays, they are a staple on our dessert table alongside other festive treats.
 They are rich, so one or two are usually plenty to satisfy a sweet craving.

-Homemade Chocolate Turtles keep well.
-Store them in an airtight container at room temperature for up to a week.
-If you want them to last longer, you can keep them in the refrigerator for up to two weeks.
+Homemade Chocolate Turtles keep well when stored in an airtight container at room temperature for up to a week, or in the refrigerator for two weeks.
+For the best texture, let them sit out for 20 minutes before serving.

 Homemade Chocolate Turtles recipe infographic, ultra-clean design with plated cookies, clear ingredients, and step-by-step instructions.